rogersuen/rogersuen.github.io/_posts/2015-03-20-adf-timezone-for-convertdatetime.md

 	    	timeZone="#{userBean.inputTimeZone}"/>
 	</af:inputText>

-Here's the description from [ADF RichClient API - `<af:convertDateTime>`](https://docs.oracle.com/middleware/1213/adf/tag-reference-faces/tagdoc/af_convertDateTime.html):
+Here's the description from [ADF RichClient API - `<af:convertDateTime>`](https://docs.oracle.com/middleware/1213/adf/tag-reference-faces/tagdoc/af_convertDateTime.html) for the `timeZone` attribute:

 > Time zone in which to interpret any time information in the date string.
 If not set here, picks this value from trinidad-config.xml configuration file.
 If not defined there, then it is defaulted to the value returned by TimeZone.getDefault(), which is usually server JDK timezone.